 What do I need to know if my child gets a formal caution?

 A behaviour of concern is something someone does that might cause or has caused harm or danger to themselves or others.
-A formal caution tells a student that their behaviour caused or may cause harm or danger to themselves and other people.
+A formal caution tells a student that their behaviour caused or may cause harm or danger to themselves and other people or poses an unacceptable risk to teaching and learning.
 It is designed to let you and your child know that their behaviour needs to improve.

 A formal caution is a letter in which your child’s behaviour of concern has been recorded.
 Your child will not be suspended at this time.